 - Year 2: $6,337/year | $17/daily average

 Bonus for the Budget: Slower travel lends itself to spending less on food.
-Not only could we purchase items in bulk for less, we had time on our side to research meal deals and spread out our dining out experiences.
+Not only can we purchase items in bulk for less, but we have time on our side to research meal deals and spread out our dining out experiences.

 Drinks – Total: $8,220.50 | $11.90/daily average